New Orleans-class cruiser (1896): Armor

 Harvey armor was used on these ships.
 The armored deck was 3+1/2 in on the sloped sides and 1+1/4 in in the flat middle.
 The main guns had 4 in shields and the conning tower had 4 in armor.
 One source also lists 4 in on the boiler room glacis.

 Engineering

-The engineering plant included four double-ended coal-fired Scotch marine boilers supplying steam to two inverted vertical triple expansion engines (made by Humphrys & Tennant in New Orleans, Hawthorn Leslie in Albany), which produced 7500 ihp for a design speed of 20.5 kn, which was achieved on trials.
+The engineering plant included four, double-ended, coal-fired Scotch marine boilers supplying steam to two inverted, vertical, triple expansion engines (made by Humphrys and Tennant in New Orleans, Hawthorn Leslie in Albany), which produced 7500 ihp for a design speed of 20.5 kn, which was achieved on trials.
 The normal coal allowance was 512 tons, but this could be increased to 747 tons.

 Refits

 To reduce supply difficulties, during refits at the Cavite Navy Yard in the Philippines in 1903, both ships had their 4.7-inch guns replaced with standard 5 in/50 caliber Mark 5 guns; the 6-inch guns were replaced with additional 5-inch guns in 1907.
 Their torpedo tubes were also removed in the 1903 refits.
 At least some of the guns from these ships were emplaced in the Grande Island/Subic Bay area 1907-1910 and operated by the United States Marine Corps until the Coast Artillery Corps' modern defenses centered on Fort Wint were completed.
 During World War I the 5-inch guns were reduced from ten to eight and a 3 in/50 caliber anti-aircraft gun was added.
 At least one 6-inch gun Mark 5 was delivered to the Army during that war for potential service on M1917B field carriages on the Western Front; it is unclear if these weapons were shipped overseas.